fraczak/k/BIG_PICTURE.md

 ### Program

-A `kernel-core` program is a set of definitions of types and partial functions followed by an _expression_, which is the partial function the program defines.
+A `kernel-core` program is a set of definitions of types and partial functions, followed by an _expression_, which is the partial function the program defines.

 The language syntax is defined by: